 Image source: The Adventures of a 3rd Grade Teacher

-Once they’ve finished the suggested drawing prompts, your students can create some of their own original hashtags to share with the class.
+This fun Instagram-inspired Summer Snapshots template can be used alongside the writing activity.
+It provides a number of drawing prompts, plus your new students can create some of their own original hashtags to share with the class.

-Of course, it’s not all about learning what your students like at school.
-You can’t have first-day activities without getting to know your students’ interests out of school too!
+Of course, the first few days are not all about learning what your students like at school.
+You can’t have first-day activities without getting to know your students’ interests outside of school, too!

 This awesome Getting to Know You T-Shirt activity is just the creative lesson you need to get your students to share their interests.
 Have the class introduce themselves to each other by sharing their T-shirts.
 They may find some new friends who share common interests that will set them up for the year to come.

-Don’t forget: this will help you assess their handwriting, spelling, and narrative writing skills too!
+Give your students a card to prompt them to write an opinion piece or a story!
+This will help you assess their handwriting, spelling and writing skills too!
 It’s a win-win!

 14. Choose a Children’s Book